Summary

 What parts of the discussion did you find most interesting?
 In what parts were you least engaged?

-What would you like to do differently as a participant the next time you are in a seminar?
+What would you like to do differently the next time you participate in a seminar?

 Extend

-Display slide 15 and show students the following video, titled “Henrietta Lacks, the Tuskegee Experiment, and Ethical Data Collections: Crash Course Statistics #12.”
+Display slide 18 and show students the video “Henrietta Lacks, the Tuskegee Experiment, and Ethical Data Collections: Crash Course Statistics #12.”

-After students have watched the video(s), display slide 17 and ask students to pair up.
-Student pairs will use the Inverted Pyramid strategy to discuss the implications of the Tuskegee study, the harm it has done to Black Americans, and students’ feelings about scientific research on human subjects.
+After students have watched the video(s), display slide 20 and ask students to pair up.
+Student pairs should use the Inverted Pyramid strategy to discuss the implications of the Tuskegee study, the harm it has done to Black Americans, and students’ feelings about scientific research on human subjects.

-Move to slide 19 and bring everyone back together for a whole-class discussion.
-Ask students if watching the video(s) and discussing with their peers changed their perspective in any way, and if so, how and why?
+Move to slide 22 and bring everyone back together for a whole-class discussion.
+Ask students if watching the video(s) and discussing with their peers changed their perspective in any way.
+If so, how and why?

 Evaluate

-Display slide 20 and pass out the attached I Used to Think… but Now I Know handout.
+Display slide 23 and pass out the attached I Used to Think… But Now I Know handout.

-Students should begin their written reflection with “I used to think…” and then copy what they initially wrote in the innermost circle of the Inside Out handout.
+Students should begin their written reflection with “I used to think…” and consider copying what they initially wrote in the innermost circle of the Inside Out handout.

 Resources